-Franklin Southampton Economic Development and the Franklin Business Center are closed to the public until further notice.
-Businesses in the center are still in operation and the FSEDI staff are available to assist you.
+Franklin Southampton Economic Development and the Franklin Business Center are open to the public.
+The FSEDI staff are available to assist you.
 You can reach us at (757)-562-1958 or email@example.com.

 Please make sure to follow us on Facebook for timely updates.